Jayavarman II: Death

-Sdok Kak Thom
+Sdok Kak Thom inscription and its interpretation

 The most valuable inscription concerning Jayavarman II is the one dated to 1052 CE, two centuries after his death, found at the Sdok Kak Thom temple in present-day Thailand.
 The inscription states "When His Majesty Paramesvara came from Java to reign in the royal city of Indrapura,...Sivakaivalya, the family's purohit, was serving as his guru and held the post of royal chaplain to His Majesty," using the king's posthumous name.
-In a later passage, the text says that a brahmin named Hiranyadama, "proficient in the lore of magic power, came from Janapada in response to His Majesty's having invited him to perform a sublime rite which would release Kambujadesa [the kingdom] from being any longer subject to Java."
+In a later passage, the text says that a brahmin named Hiranyadama, "proficient in the lore of magic power, came from Janapada in response to His Majesty's having invited him to perform a sublime rite which would release Kambujadeśa [the kingdom] from being any longer subject to Java."
 The text also recounts the creation of the cult of the devaraja, the key religious ceremony in the court of Jayavarman and subsequent Khmer people.

-Interpretations on "Java"
+Interpretations on Java

 The word in the inscription that has often been translated as "Java" has caused endless debate.
 Some early scholars, such as George Coedès and Lawrence Palmer Briggs, have established the notion that it refers to the island of Java in present-day Indonesia.
 The mythical stories of battles between the Khmers and Javanese correspond in their view to the Shailendra dynasty that ruled both Java and Sumatran Srivijaya.

 Later scholars such as Charles Higham doubt that the word refers to the island.
 Michael Vickery has re-interpreted the word to mean "the Chams", the Khmers' neighbors to the east, described a chvea.

-Other scholars like Takashi Suzuki suggest that "Java" is on the Malaysia Peninsula instead, or particularly Kedah which has been the center of Srivijaya's realm under Sailendra.
+Claude Jacques likewise located it in the northern part of the Malay Peninsula, and other scholars like Takashi Suzuki suggest that "Java" is on the Malaysia Peninsula instead, or particularly Kedah which has been the center of Srivijaya's realm under Sailendra.

+Further proposals place the name in the interior of the mainland.
+Tatsuo Hoshino suggested a principality far up the Mekong, while Hiram Woodward identified it with Wen Dan, the polity known to the Tang court as Land Chenla, whose last recorded embassy to China in 798 falls four years before Jayavarman II's accession; Michel Ferlus reached the same identification independently.
+Vickery, who had earlier proposed the Cham reading, subsequently rejected it and raised the possibility that the whole tradition is a later myth, in which case the island of Java would again become a candidate.
+Reviewing the older instances of related names, including the Sanskrit Yavadvīpa and the Java of a Cham inscription of 799, Jacques concluded that it is not clear what the differing spellings denote, if anything.